-Drug may reduce chronic pain for spinal cord injuriesOctober 31st, 2013 in Medical research /
+Drug may reduce chronic pain for spinal cord injuriesOctober 31, 2013 by Emil Venere in Medicine & Health / Medical research

 (Medical Xpress)—Researchers have discovered that a known neurotoxin may cause chronic pain in people who suffer from paralysis, and a drug that has been shown to remove the toxin might be used to treat the pain.